1985 NBA Finals: Aftermath

+In the postgame presentation of the Larry O'Brien trophy, Lakers owner Jerry Buss exclaimed, "this has removed the most odious sentence in the English language.
+It can never again be said that the Lakers have never beaten the Celtics!".

-After appearing in and winning both the 1981 and 1984 NBA Finals, this finals championship marked the first loss for the Larry Bird-led Celtics, the first Finals loss to the Lakers in the history of the rivalry, and the Celtics' first finals loss since 1958.
+After appearing in and winning both the 1981 and 1984 NBA Finals, this finals championship marked the first loss for the Larry Bird-era Celtics, the first Finals loss to the Lakers in the history of the rivalry, and the Celtics' first finals loss since 1958.
 Boston would appear in two more NBA Finals before the decade was over, winning it all the next year against the Hakeem Olajuwon-led Houston Rockets in six games, only to lose in a rematch to the Lakers in 1987.

+Footage of the Lakers' locker room celebration after the Finals was later used in the sports blooper-laden music video for "Walk of Life" by Dire Straits, released later that year.